How Much is an Open Bar at a Wedding: 7 Tight-Budget Tips

 Cash Bar

-In a cash bar, your guests can choose from a variety of alcoholic drinks (from cheap to premium), but they must pay for whatever they consume.
-A cash bar is the best option if you’re on a tight budget.
-You can consider this type of bar if most of your guests don’t drink alcohol.
+In a cash bar, your guests can choose from a variety of alcoholic drinks but must pay for whatever they consume.
+This option is ideal if you’re on a tight budget and most of your guests don’t drink alcohol.

 Self-Service Bar